Family violence intervention orders and the criminal law

-What is Family Violence?
+What is family violence?

-- is physically or sexually abusive; or
+physically or sexually abusive; or

-- is emotionally or psychologically abusive; or
+emotionally or psychologically abusive; or

-iii. is economically abusive; or
+iii. economically abusive; or

-- in any other way controls or dominates the family member and causes that family member to feel fear for the safety or wellbeing of that family member or another person; or
+in any other way controls or dominates the family member and causes that family member to feel fear for the safety or wellbeing of that family member or another person; or

 (b) behaviour by a person that causes a child to hear or witness, or otherwise be exposed to the effects of, behaviour referred to in paragraph (a).

-- Direct a person to remain at a place or to go and remain at place or to remain in the company of a police officer.
+Police can direct you to remain at a place or to go and remain at place or to remain in the company of a police officer.

-Criminal Offences apply for breaches
+Criminal offences apply for breaches

 Summary offences are for breaches of Safety Notices and Intervention Orders.